 Building - A wholly enclosed structure used or intended for supporting or sheltering any use or occupancy.
-Buildings that are subject to the practices outlined in this Guideline include Part 3 buildings under the Ontario Building Code, with the exception of industrial and warehouse buildings.
+Buildings that are subject to the practices outlined in this Guideline include Part 3 buildings under the Ontario Building Code, with the exception of industrial and warehouse buildings according to the OBC SB10 section 1.2.
+Application.